Karumi/project-quality-assurance/android-quality-assurance.md

 * You can use _ktlint_ and _detekt_ for linting purposes.

-* UI tests can be written in _Espresso_ (functional approach) or _Shot_ (Snapshot based).
+* UI tests can be written in _Espresso_ (functional approach), decorated with _Barista_ and _Shot_ (Snapshot based).

 * Use _MockWebServer_ to check your API integration.

-* The CI environment should be used to upload new beta versions to your preferred service (Google Play, Fabric, etc)
+* The CI environment should be used to upload new beta versions to your preferred service (Google Play, Fabric, etc).

 # Repository